 Step 3.
 Select Your Theme

-WordPress themes are professionally designed templates that you can install on your website to change its appearance.
+WordPress themes are professionally designed templates you can install on your website to change its appearance.

 By default, each WordPress site comes with a basic theme.
 If you visit your website, then it will look something like this:

-This is not very appealing for most users.
+This is not very appealing to most users.

 Need help choosing a theme?
-Check out our list of these awesome free WordPress business themes.
+Check out our list of these awesome free WordPress business themes and our pick of the best premium themes for WordPress.

-For the sake of this guide, we’ll be using Bento.
-It is a popular multi-purpose free WordPress theme with flexible design options for all kind of websites.
+For the sake of this guide, we’ll be using Astra.
+It is a popular multi-purpose free WordPress theme with flexible design options for all kinds of websites.

-If you know the name of the free theme you want to install, then you can look for it by entering its name in the search field.
+If you know the name of the free theme you want to install, you can look for it by entering it in the search field.

 Once you have installed your theme, you can customize it by clicking on the Customize link under the Appearance menu.

-This will launch the theme customizer where you will be able to change your theme settings with live preview of your website.
+This will launch the theme customizer, where you will be able to change your theme settings with a live preview of your website.

 Let’s see how to add content to your WordPress site.

 WordPress comes with two default content types called posts and pages.
-Posts are part of a blog and appear in reverse-chronological order (newer items displayed first).
+Posts are part of the blogging functionality and appear in reverse chronological order (newer items are displayed first).

-On the other hand, pages are meant to be static “one-off” type content such as your about page, contact page, privacy policy, etc.
+On the other hand, pages are meant to be static “one-off” type content such as your about page, contact page, privacy policy, custom landing page, etc. You can read more in our guide on the difference between posts vs pages.

-By default, WordPress shows your blog posts on the front page of your website.
-You can change that, and make WordPress show any page as the front-page of your website (we’ll show you how to do that later in this guide).
+By default, WordPress shows a feed of blog posts on the front page of your website.
+You can change that and make WordPress show any static page as the homepage of your website (we’ll show you how to do that later in this guide).

-You can create a separate page for your blog or news section.
-In fact, you can create a website without any blog section at all.
+You can create a separate page for your blog or news section to show your recent posts.
+Alternatively, you can create a website without any blog section at all.

 You’ll start by adding a few pages to your WordPress site.
-Don’t worry if you don’t have enough content for these pages at the moment.
+Don’t worry if you don’t have enough content for these pages.
 You can always edit and update them.

-First you need to provide a title for your page, let’s call this page ‘Home’.
+First, you need to provide a title for your page.

-After adding content to your page, you can click on the publish button to make it live on your website.
+After adding content to your page, you can click the Publish button to make it live on your website.

-You can repeat the process by adding more pages for different sections of your website.
+You can repeat the process by adding more pages for different website sections.
 For example, an about page, contact us, and a blog page to display blog posts.

-You can add a post title and then add content in the visual post editor.
-You’ll also notice some extra options in the sidebar like post formats, categories and tags.
+You can add a post title and content in the visual post editor.
+You’ll also notice some extra options in the sidebar, like post formats, categories and tags.

-You can click on the save button to store your post as a draft or click on the publish button to make it visible on your site.
+You can click on the Save Draft button to store your post as a draft or the Publish/Update button to make it visible on your site.

-For more detailed instructions on how to utilize all these options on post and page edit screens, please see our guide on how to add a new post in WordPress.
+For more detailed instructions on utilizing all these options on post and page edit screens, please see our guide on adding a new post in WordPress.

 Step 5.
 Customizing and Tweaking Your Website

-Now that you have created some content on your website, you will be able to customize and put it all in a nice presentable shape on your website.
+Now that you have created some content for your website, you will be able to customize and put it all in an excellent presentable shape for your users.

-Let’s start by setting up a static front Page.
+Let’s start by setting up a static front page (or homepage).

 Setting up a Static Front Page

-You need to visit the Settings » Reading page in your WordPress admin area.
-Under the ‘Front page displays’ option click on the static front page and then select ‘Pages’ you created earlier for your home and blog pages.
+Visit the Settings » Reading page in your WordPress admin dashboard.
+Under the ‘Your homepage displays’ option, choose ‘A static page’ and then select pages you created earlier for your home and blog pages.

 Don’t forget to click on the ‘Save Changes’ button at the bottom of the page to store your changes.